 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
 What they find during the history and physical examination often suggests a cause of eye redness and the tests that may need to be done (see Table 4: Some Causes and Features of Eye Redness).

 Pain together with nausea or vomiting or halos around lights is a potentially serious combination of symptoms.
 These symptoms often occur in acute closed-angle glaucoma.
 Pain and sensitivity to light may indicate a disorder of the cornea, such as a scratch or a foreign object.
 An absence of pain and sensitivity to light may indicate a disorder of the conjunctiva.

 During the physical examination, doctors examine the head and neck for signs of disorders that may cause eye redness, such as runny nose and cough that may indicate an upper respiratory infection or allergy or a rash that may indicate shingles (herpes zoster infection).

 The eye examination is the most important part of the physical examination.
 Doctors check the person's eye and the area around the eye for injuries or swelling.
 They check the person's vision (with glasses or contacts if the person wears them), pupil size and response to a light, and eye movement.

-Doctors use a slit lamp (an instrument that enables a doctor to examine the eye under high magnification) to examine the eye.
+Doctors use a slit lamp (an instrument that enables a doctor to examine the eye under high magnification—Fig. 2: What Is a Slit Lamp?) to examine the eye.
 Doctors put a drop of anesthetic and then a drop of fluorescein stain in the eye to diagnose corneal disorders.
-While the eye is anesthetized, pressure inside the eye (intraocular pressure) is often measured (called tonometry—see see Diagnosis of Eye Disorders: Tonometry).
+While the eye is anesthetized, pressure inside the eye (intraocular pressure) is often measured (called tonometry—see Tonometry).

 |PrintOpen table in new window